Siliguri: Rail

 New Jalpaiguri Junction railway station, established in 1960 (station code: NJP) is an A1 category broad gauge and narrow gauge railway station under Katihar railway division of Northeast Frontier Railway zone.
 It is the largest railway station of Northeast India serving the city Siliguri.
 This station is well connected to almost all parts of the country except Goa.
 This station ranked 10th cleanest railway station in India in a 2016 survey and was among the top 100 booking stations of Indian railway.
-Many premium services are available, including 1 international Mitali Express, Howrah–New Jalpaiguri Vande Bharat Express, New Jalpaiguri - Guwahati Vande Bharat Express, New Jalpaiguri–Patna Vande Bharat Express, 4 Rajdhani Express, 2 Tourist Vistadome Express, 1 Shatabdi Express and 2 Humsafar Express.
+Many premium services are available, including India's first Vande Bharat Sleeper Express Kamakhya–Howrah Vande Bharat Sleeper Express, Howrah–New Jalpaiguri Vande Bharat Express, New Jalpaiguri - Guwahati Vande Bharat Express, New Jalpaiguri–Patna Vande Bharat Express, 4 Rajdhani Express, 3 Tourist Vistadome Express, 1 Shatabdi Express, 6 Amrit Bharat Express and 2 Humsafar Express.